Kill the Alligator and Run: Plot

 Homer receives a magazine full of personality tests, from which he takes one which concludes he has only three years left to live.
-Terrified of his supposedly impending death, he develops insomnia and has a mental breakdown, which is fully exhibited during an inspection of Springfield Nuclear Power Plant.
+Terrified of his supposedly impending death, he develops insomnia and has a mental breakdown, which is fully exhibited during an inspection of the Nuclear Power Plant.
 On advice of the power plant's psychiatrist, the family head for a restful vacation in Florida.
-Upon arriving they are greeted by wild college students in the middle of a raucous spring break.
+Upon arriving, they are greeted by wild college students in the middle of a raucous spring break.
 Wanting Homer to get the rest and recuperation he needs, Marge tries to confine him to his hotel room, but he escapes to party and attends a concert featuring Joe C. and Kid Rock.

-The debauchery makes Homer feel better, but he is disappointed to learn spring break is over and the students are returning to their studies.
-Still wanting to party, Homer rents an airboat and makes his family join him on a joyride through the local swamp.
-There he accidentally kills the town's most famous resident and reptile – an alligator named Captain Jack.
-The local sheriff, lenient during spring break and cruel the rest of the year, subsequently arrests the entire family.
-The family flees in their car but the sheriff gives chase until the family are pushed down the rails by an oncoming Amtrak train.
+The debauchery makes Homer feel better, but he is disappointed when spring break ends and students attending the concert return to their studies.
+Still wanting to party though, Homer rents an airboat and makes his family join him on a joyride through the local swamp.
+There he accidentally runs over the town's most famous resident and reptile, an alligator named Captain Jack.
+The local sheriff subsequently arrests the entire family.
+The family attempts to flee in their car but the sheriff gives chase until the family are pushed down the rails by an oncoming Amtrak train.

 Lost in the wilderness and on the run, the family come across a diner, where they are given employment.
 They are eventually tracked down by the sheriff, who kidnaps them while they are asleep.
-For their crimes (and Homer's foolish attempt at defending himself in court – calling the jury "drunken hicks"), the family is put into forced labor.
-While assigned to work at a party held by a judge in front of the capitol, it is then revealed that Captain Jack was never dead, simply knocked out, the family are released but are banned from the state of Florida - leaving them only able to travel to Arizona or North Dakota.
-(Though Homer rejects the former state because he dislikes its odor.)
+For their crimes (and Homer's attempt at defending himself in court, calling the jury "drunken hicks"), the family is put into forced labor.
+While assigned to work at a party held by a judge in front of the capitol, it is revealed that Captain Jack was never dead, but simply knocked out.
+The family are released, but are banned from the state of Florida - leaving them only able to travel to Arizona or North Dakota (the former of which Homer rejects because he dislikes its odor).